Duramann/Data_engineering_final_project/readme.md

 * Stress testing of the home page and the prediction page to see if they can handle 100 request a second.
 * end-to-end testing to see if we can submit a prediction and hit predict.

+### Monitoring :

+Prometheus and Grafana were used to monitor our application.

+We created a dashboard on Grafana (localhost:3000) with those insights:

+* Disk Usage.
+* Memory Usage.
+* CPU Usage.
+* Number of visit of the home page.
+* Number of prediction made.
+* Average prediction time.

 ### Project Management : <br />

 A Trello was created to coordinate the tasks between the team members.